This list of questions was last reviewed on Nov. 25, 2020. Zero questions were added or updated.

 What should I do if I don't have reliable internet access? (updated April 17)

 Contact your instructors and explain your situation so you may work out an acceptable resolution.
 Instructors are being advised to be flexible with students during this remote learning period.
-Many phone and internet carriers are offering free or discounted access this month.
+Many phone and internet carriers are offering free or discounted access.
 Contact your carrier to determine your eligibility.
 Illinois state agencies have released a wi-fi hotspot map.
 The nonprofit, nonpartisan Citizens Utility Board also compiled a list of benefits utilities and telecom/internet/cable providers are offering customers during the COVID-19 crisis, and the State of Illinois lists other resources for families and children.

 How can I obtain my student ID? (updated Aug.
 19)